 Member of The Health Improvement Network (THIN) Scientific Review Committee (2011-2015)

 The majority of my work utilises my expertise in managing and analysing quantitative data, ranging from relatively small local survey datasets to extremely large datasets of routinely-collected primary and secondary care medical data.
-With colleagues I have developed the use of time series analysis methods for evaluating the effectiveness of public health policies using these data sources.
-Current projects include:
+My particular research interests lie in using these data sources to study the care of children born prematurely and their immediate and longer-term health outcomes.